noaa-afsc-mace/FSVPAD-hydrophones/README.md

 ## Primary directories
 **Matlab** - contains processing scripts to estimate vessel radiated noise from FSVPAD measurements

+**FSVPAD Logger** - python application run on ship-based laptop to collect GPS data and compute the range and bearing between the FSVPAD and the test vessel.

 **Technical documentation** - contains technical documentation related to construction and configuration of the FSVPAD system

 **Example results** - contains example output of the processing scripts from a 2023 measurement of NOAA ship Oscar Dyson.